Strengthening Cybersecurity Resilience and Citizen Protection within the Public Sector in 2025 and Beyond

 Shared accountability in incident response: Empowering business functions to co-own response strategies, ensuring continuity across systems, people, and suppliers

-Governance, assurance & clarity:
+Governance, assurance and clarity:

 Embed clear accountability, consistent standards, and continuous assurance to align cyber, risk, and compliance